Barbara W. Tuchman: Historian

-Death and legacy
+Death and homages

-Tuchman died in 1989 in Greenwich, Connecticut, following a stroke, exactly one week after her 77th birthday.
+Tuchman died in 1989 in Greenwich, Connecticut, following a stroke.

 A tower of Currier House, a residential division first of Radcliffe College and now of Harvard College, was named in Tuchman's honor.

 Tuchman's Law

 In the introduction to her 1978 book A Distant Mirror, Tuchman playfully identified a historical phenomenon which she termed "Tuchman's Law", to wit:

 Disaster is rarely as pervasive as it seems from recorded accounts.
 The fact of being on the record makes it appear continuous and ubiquitous whereas it is more likely to have been sporadic both in time and place.
 Besides, persistence of the normal is usually greater than the effect of the disturbance, as we know from our own times.
 After absorbing the news of today, one expects to face a world consisting entirely of strikes, crimes, power failures, broken water mains, stalled trains, school shutdowns, muggers, drug addicts, neo-Nazis, and rapists.
 The fact is that one can come home in the evening—on a lucky day—without having encountered more than one or two of these phenomena.
 This has led me to formulate Tuchman's Law, as follows: "The fact of being reported multiplies the apparent extent of any deplorable development by five- to tenfold" (or any figure the reader would care to supply).

 Tuchman's Law has been defined as a psychological principle of "perceptual readiness" or "subjective probability" and one that is a useful guide in how to align with our subjective misunderstanding of the world's dangers fueled by television and other media where random but rare acts of violence seem more prevalent than the higher rates of harm that stem, for example, from financial fraud and corporate or government decisions.